Art

 Courses for Nonmajors and Majors

 Courses in Art are open to all undergraduate students, but are registered by permission of instructor only due to limited class size.
-In cases where student demand for entry into a course is greater than can be accommodated, priority is given to School of Art students and declared Art and CPAR majors.
+In cases where student demand for entry into a course is greater than can be accommodated, priority is given to School of Art students and declared Art and Computing and the Arts majors.
 The director of undergraduate studies (DUS) and members of the Art faculty typically hold counseling meetings during the registration period.
 See the Art department website listed above for more information.
 Students seeking advice about course selection or the program in Art should attend these advising sessions.
 Others wishing to elect an Art course should visit the course’s Canvas site for details, and request instructor permission during the registration period to apply for these limited-enrollment classes.
-Many studio art courses require the purchase of a limited number of supplies in addition to those materials provided in the class.
-All Art majors are required to register with the DUS at the beginning of each term in order to be enrolled or to continue in the major, as well as participate in the sophomore review in the fourth term.
+Many studio art courses require the purchase of a limited number of supplies in addition to the materials provided in the class.
+All Art majors are required to register with the DUS at the beginning of each term to be enrolled or to continue in the major, as well as participate in the sophomore review in the fourth term.

 Prerequisites